YF1999/Unity.FindReferences/README.md

 # Unity.FindReferences

-Find asset references in Unity projects by using ripgrep.
+Find asset references in Unity projects by using ripgrep and xxd.

 For asset serialization, Support text mode and binary mode, will support mixed mode in future.